 Glorify Is Different from Beautify

 This is why God created the world — “that he may be glorified.”
-Which does not mean: “that he may be made glorious.”
+This does not mean: “that he may be made glorious.”
 Don’t take the word “glorify” and treat it like the word “beautify.”
 To beautify means to take a plain room and make it beautiful.
 We don’t take a plain God and make him beautiful.
 That is not what glorifying God means.

 When God created the world he did not create out of any need or any weakness or any deficiency.
 He created out of fullness and strength and complete sufficiency.
 As Jonathan Edwards said, “Tis no argument of the emptiness or deficiency of a fountain that it is inclined to overflow.”
 So we don’t glorify God by improving his glory, but by seeing and savoring and showing his glory (which is the same as knowing, loving, showing).

 Or switch to the word “magnify” (so Philippians 1:20, “that Christ be magnified” megalunthesetai).
 We magnify his glory like a telescope not a microscope.
 Microscopes make small things look bigger than they are.
 Telescopes make unimaginably big things look more like what they really are.
 Our lives are to be telescopes for the glory of God.
-We were created to see his glory, be thrilled by his glory, and live so as to help others see him and savor him for what he really is.
-To know, to love, to show his glory.
+We were created to see his glory, be thrilled by his glory, and live so as to help others see him and savor him for what he really is — to know, to love, to show his glory.

 That is why the universe exists.
 If this takes hold of you the way it should, it will affect the way you think and feel about everything.
 Now you know why everything exists.
 You don’t know everything.
 There are billions of things you don’t know.
 But you are never at a loss to know something important about everything.
-Because you know that everything exists for the glory of God.
-You know something about everything.
+Because you know that everything exists for the glory of God, you know something about everything.
 And this is one of the most important things you can know about anything.
 And so to know this one thing — that all things exist for the glory of God — is to know something supremely important about everything.
 Namely, for what purpose it ultimately exists.
 That is amazing.

 Why This Particular World?

 But we can’t leave it here.
 It’s too general.
 It’s too disconnected from the specific persons of the Trinity and from the flow of history the way God is guiding it.
-The question is not just, “Why did God create the world?” but why this world? — why these thousands of years of human history with a glorious beginning, and a horrible fall into sin, and a history of Israel, and the coming of the Son of God into the world, a substitutionary death, a triumphant resurrection, the founding of the church and the history of global missions to where we are today?
+The question is not just, “Why did God create the world?” but why this world?
+Why these thousands of years of human history with a glorious beginning, and a horrible fall into sin, and a history of Israel, and the coming of the Son of God into the world, a substitutionary death, a triumphant resurrection, the founding of the church and the history of global missions to where we are today?
 Why this world?
 This history?

 And the short answer to that question is, for the glory of God’s grace displayed supremely in the death of Jesus.
-Or to say it more fully: This world — this history as it is unfolding — was created and is guided and sustained by God so that the grace of God, supremely displayed in the death and resurrection of Jesus for sinners, would be glorified throughout all eternity in the Christ-exalting joys of the redeemed.
-Or let’s just keep it short: This world exists for the glory of God’s grace revealed in the saving work of Jesus.
-Which means that Bethlehem is not just a God-centered church, but a Christ-exalting church and a gospel-driven church.
+Or to say it more fully: this world — this history as it is unfolding — was created and is guided and sustained by God so that the grace of God, supremely displayed in the death and resurrection of Jesus for sinners, would be glorified throughout all eternity in the Christ-exalting joys of the redeemed.
+Or let’s just keep it short: this world exists for the glory of God’s grace revealed in the saving work of Jesus.
+This means that Bethlehem is not just a God-centered church, but a Christ-exalting church and a gospel-driven church.
 For us there is an unbreakable connection between the glory of God, the glory of grace, the glory of Christ, the glory of the cross.

 The Glory of God and the Cross of Christ